RIKEN-RCCS/lens3/v1/doc/setting-guide.md

 # useradd -K UID_MIN=301 -K UID_MAX=499 -K GID_MIN=301 -K GID_MAX=499 -U -d /home/lens3 lens3
 ```

-Download MinIO binaries "minio" and "mc" from min.io, then fix the
+Download MinIO binaries "minio" and "mc" from min.io and install them.
-permission.
-The home, ~/bin, ~/bin/minio, and ~/bin/mc are set to be
+"minio" and "mc" are to be accessible by anyone as permission=755.
-accessible as permission=755 so that anyone can run minio and mc.

 NOTE: The binaries are taken from the archive, to use "minio" that is
 released earlier than RELEASE.2022-06-02T02-11-04Z.  "mc", too,
 correspondingly.
 It is because versions from that release use an
 erasure-coding backend, which stores files in chunks and is not
 appropriate for exporting existing files.
-The document of MinIO
+The version of "mc" is one
-recommends to use "mc" released after "minio" but as close as "minio".
+released after "minio" but as close as it.

 See [Deploy MinIO: Single-Node Single-Drive](https://min.io/docs/minio/linux/operations/install-deploy-manage/deploy-minio-single-node-single-drive.html)

 ```
 # su - lens3
-lens3$ cd ~
-lens3$ mkdir bin
-lens3$ chmod 755 ~ ~/bin
 lens3$ cd /tmp
 lens3$ wget https://dl.min.io/server/minio/release/linux-amd64/archive/minio-20220526054841.0.0.x86_64.rpm
 lens3$ rpm2cpio minio-20220526054841.0.0.x86_64.rpm | cpio -id --no-absolute-filenames usr/local/bin/minio
-lens3$ install -m 755 -c ./usr/local/bin/minio ~/bin/minio
+lens3$ mv ./usr/local/bin/minio ./minio
-lens3$ rm -r usr
+lens3$ rm -r ./usr
+lens3$ rm ./minio-20220526054841.0.0.x86_64.rpm
 lens3$ wget https://dl.min.io/client/mc/release/linux-amd64/archive/mc.RELEASE.2022-06-10T22-29-12Z
+lens3$ mv ./mc.RELEASE.2022-06-10T22-29-12Z ./mc
+lens3$ exit
+# install -m 755 -c /tmp/minio /usr/local/bin/minio
-lens3$ install -m 755 -c ./mc.RELEASE.2022-06-10T22-29-12Z ~/bin/mc
+# install -m 755 -c /tmp/mc /usr/local/bin/mc
 ```

 Install Lens3 and Python packages.
 Installation should be run in the